cakephp/docs/en/core-utility-libraries/xml.rst

     Be sure to use the correct methods on the object you request from Xml.

-Transforming a XML string in array
+Transforming a XML String in Array
 ==================================

 Converting XML strings into arrays is simple with the Xml class as well.
 By